joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6041606/2025/01/06/clemson-wes-goodwin-defensive-coordinator-dabo-swinney/

 **Canucks notebook: Quinn Hughes' return, Danton Heinen's fit and a tough month ahead**\
-`The Canucks have struggled since he holiday break.
+`The Canucks have struggled since the holiday break.
 Returning stars should help as the schedule turns difficult. `\
 https://nytimes.com/athletic/6040887/2025/01/06/canucks-quinn-hughes-injury-january/

 **The Bounce: Victor Wembanyama, Nikola Jokić starred in a wild NBA weekend**\